Matcha Usucha: Everything You Need to Know About This Light and Refined Preparation

 Share

-What is Usucha ?
+What is Usucha?

-The Steps of Preparing Usucha Matcha:
+The Steps of Preparing Matcha Usucha:

 - Pour hot water into your bowl, called Chawan in Japanese, to heat it slightly.